sycbarry/iot-lstm-pm/README.md

 You can just use mprocs on your local machine to start up the services.
 Just run `mprocs` from the root of this directory (make adjustments to the `mprocs.yaml` file if needed)

-> This was not generated with AI.
+> This project was not generated with AI.
 Cheers.